 Essential Legal Steps

-Successfully navigating the surrogacy process under the 2021 Act requires adherence to several key legal steps before the medical procedures begin:
+To successfully go through the surrogacy process under the 2021 Act, there are several important legal steps that must be completed before any medical procedures begin:

-2. Executing a Surrogacy Agreement: A comprehensive, legally binding agreement must be drafted and signed by the intending parents and the surrogate mother.
-This document must detail all terms, conditions, rights, responsibilities, and explicitly adhere to the principles of altruistic surrogacy.
+2. Signing a Surrogacy Agreement: A legally binding agreement must be created and signed by both the intended parents and the surrogate.
+This agreement should clearly explain everyone’s rights, responsibilities, and follow the rules of altruistic surrogacy.

-3. Obtaining a Court Order: Crucially, the intending parents must obtain an order from a Magistrate’s court regarding the parentage and custody of the child before the surrogacy procedure commences.
-This order legally establishes their rights to the child from the outset.
+3. Obtaining a Court Order: Before the surrogacy procedure starts, the intended parents must get a court order from a Magistrate’s court.
+This order confirms their legal rights to the child from the beginning.

 Rights and Protections

-• The Child: A child born through surrogacy under the Act is legally deemed the biological child of the intending couple.
-They are entitled to all rights and privileges available to a natural child, including inheritance.
-The Act prohibits the abandonment of the child born through surrogacy.
+- The Child: A child born through surrogacy is legally considered the biological child of the intended parents.
+The child has all the rights of a natural child, including inheritance.
+The Act also stops anyone from abandoning the child born through surrogacy.

-• The Surrogate Mother: She has the right to withdraw her consent for the surrogacy at any point before the embryo is implanted in her womb.
-She is entitled to comprehensive medical care throughout the pregnancy and delivery, fully covered by the intending parents.
-She must be provided with the mandatory insurance coverage for 36 months post-delivery.
-Decisions regarding termination of pregnancy require her consent and authorization from the appropriate authority, in compliance with the Medical Termination of Pregnancy (MTP) Act.
-The Act aims to protect her from exploitation.
+- The Surrogate Mother: The surrogate has the right to change her mind about the surrogacy at any time before the embryo is implanted.
+She is entitled to full medical care throughout the pregnancy and delivery, which the intended parents must pay for.
+She must also be given insurance for 36 months after delivery.
+If a pregnancy needs to be terminated, the surrogate’s consent is required, along with approval from the right authorities, as per the Medical Termination of Pregnancy (MTP) Act.
+The Act is designed to protect her from being taken advantage of.

 Clinic Regulations and Oversight